nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Viewing the list of clients: ***list***

-From the Dashboard page, you may wish to see a comprehensive list of your clients.
+From the dashboard, you may wish to see a comprehensive list of your clients.
 Use the ***list*** command to view all clients.

 **Format**
 ```text